Best HVAC Schools in Mississippi

 • EPA Section 608 certification prep

 EPA Section 608 Certification is federally required for anyone handling refrigerants.
 Every HVAC tech must pass this test before they can work on systems that contain refrigerant.
+Source: EPA.gov

-Top HVAC Schools in Mississippi
+Top HVAC schools in Mississippi

 These schools are known for solid HVAC programs, good facilities, and ties to local employers.
 Always confirm program details directly with the school before applying.